Attainable Housing Strategy and Resources

 Over twenty agencies have affordable rental units in Saskatoon ranging from emergency shelters to long term rental units.
-To qualify for affordable rental housing, your household income must be below the Saskatchewan Household Income Maximums (SHIMS) as shown in the table below.
+To qualify for affordable rental housing, your household income must be below the Saskatchewan Household Income Maximums (SHIMS) as shown in the table below (As of July 2023).

 Some agencies use different income limits, so it is best to check with the agency to verify the income limits they are using.
 Here is a List of Affordable Rental Providers in Saskatoon.

 If you currently rent, including from a non-profit organization, housing co-operative, or government-supported housing, and pay more than 50 per cent of your annual before-tax household income on shelter costs (rent and utilities), you may qualify for The Saskatchewan Housing Benefit, a monthly benefit that helps eligible Saskatchewan renters with their shelter costs.
 Additional information on the Saskatchewan Housing Benefit can be accessed through the following link https://www.saskatchewan.ca/residents/housing-and-renting/renting-and-leasing/saskatchewan-housing-benefit.

 The City's housing programs are funded by the Affordable Housing Reserve, formerly known as the Social Housing Reserve.